padok-team/burrito/docs/operator-manual/pr-mr-workflow.md

 - `IsLastCommitDiscovered`.
 This condition is used to check if we received a new commit on the pull request by comparing the latest commit on the branch and the last discovered commit.
 - `AreLayersStillPlanning`.
 This condition is used to check if all the temporary layers have finished planning.
 This is done by checking all the resulting `TerraformLayer` statuses.
 - `IsCommentUpToDate`.
-This condition is used to check if the controller needs to sen a comment to a pull request.
+This condition is used to check if the controller needs to send a comment to a pull request.
 This is checked by comparing the last discovered commit and the last commit for which a comment was already sent.

 !!! info
     We use annotations to store information.

 With those 3 conditions, we defined 3 states: